 Spirulina is a multicellular alga.
-Spirulina is one hundred times bigger as Chlorella.
-It means that harvesting can be done using simple cloth.
-No centrifuges, usage of electric power, and labor.
+Spirulina is one hundred times bigger than Chlorella.
+It means that harvesting can be done using simple cloth: no centrifuges, electric power usage, and labor.

 Spirulina has a thin membrane.
 Spirulina can be digested in 16 hours using proteinase pepsin.
 The percentage is 85 %.
 Spirulina is twice easier digestible compared with Chlorella.

-Spirulina can absorb carbon dioxide and hydrogen carbonate ions as a source of carbon.
+Spirulina can absorb carbon dioxide and hydrogen carbonate ions as a carbon source.

-The high utilization of carbon dioxide lets keep the atmosphere clean and abundant with oxygen.
+The high utilization of carbon dioxide keeps the atmosphere clean and abundant with oxygen.

 Spirulina Is a Winner

 By no means; Chlorella is a valuable alga.
 Germans used Chlorella during the first war.
 It was a food shortage.
-Scientists proposed to use Chlorella as the food source.
-Chlorella was better as yeast because it needed just air, sunlight, water, and a few minerals.
+Scientists proposed to use Chlorella as a food source.
+Chlorella was better than yeast because it needed just air, sunlight, water, and a few minerals.

 The cultivation of yeast required sugar.
-Later on, Germans abandoned research of Chlorella, but the scientific community got interested in algae Chlorella.
+Later on, Germans abandoned research on Chlorella, but the scientific community got interested in the algae Chlorella.

-Scientists from the USA, researchers in Japan, started a research of mass cultivation.
+Scientists from the USA and researchers in Japan started research on mass cultivation.
 The reason for analysis was the constant food crisis in the world.

 However, Spirulina’s traits show superiority against other algae.

-Better digestibility, low production expenses, high efficiency in utilization of carbon dioxide, cultivation in alkaline waters, and high temperatures as in Africa allows Spirulina to stand out from other algae.
+Better digestibility, low production expenses, high efficiency in utilization of carbon dioxide, cultivation in alkaline waters, and high temperatures in Africa allow Spirulina to stand out from other algae.
 Spirulina is a winner.

 Therapeutical Abilities of Spirulina

-Recently published book Spirulina in Human Health and Nutrition provides evidence from scientists and doctors.
-Results are impressive.
+The recently published book Spirulina in Human Health and Nutrition provides evidence from scientists and doctors.
+The results are impressive.
 They show that Spirulina is a nutraceutical food supplement.

 Dr. Christopher Hills called Spirulina miraculous algae.
 Spirulina is a winner because her quality and usage outperform other algae.

 How about you?
-Did you try to use Spirulina as the food supplement?
+Did you try to use Spirulina as a food supplement?